 Those Christians Who Soil Their Robes Will be Temporarily Blotted Out of the Book of Life: Christ’s Epistle to His Church of Sardis

 1 Now, brothers, about times and dates we do not need to write to you, 2 for you know very well that the day of the Lord will come like a thief in the night.
 3 While people are saying, “Peace and safety,” destruction will come on them suddenly, as labor pains on a pregnant woman, and they will not escape.
 4 But you, brothers, are not in darkness so that this day should surprise you like a thief.
 5 You are all sons of the light and sons of the day.
 We do not belong to the night or to the darkness.
 6 So then, let us not be like others, who are asleep [believers and unbelievers alike to whom His coming WILL be like a thief in the night], but let us be awake and sober.
 (1 Thess.
 5:1-7).
 The day of the Lord in v.2 refers to His ~7 year parousia.
-This opens with the first resurrection, including the rapturing of His first-fruits alive at the time, before the Tribulation (see Part 1).
+The first resurrection occurs in multiple stages during these years, with those first-fruits who are alive at the time being raptured right before the Tribulation begins (see Part 1).

 Our Lord’s epistle to His church of Sardis proves that this passage in 1 Thessalonians indeed refers to sleeping believers as well as unbelievers.
 With ears to hear what Christ speaks to His churches, behold His words therein which we are ALL to hear: